revirven/CTF-Writeups/ASCIS-2021/echo-server/README.md

 ## PLT, GOT and Relocation proccess
 The method above involves the GOT and the PLT as well as the process of relocation.
 Detailed of which can be found [here](https://systemoverlord.com/2017/03/19/got-and-plt-for-pwning.html) and [here](https://www.linkedin.com/pulse/elf-linux-executable-plt-got-tables-mohammad-alhyari)

-To simplify it, dynamic-linking binaries don't contain all the modules required for the program.
+To simplify it, dynamically-linked binaries don't contain all the modules required for the program.
 Instead, those modules will be linked from a shared library and loaded into the binary at runtime using a linker.
 The Procedure Linkage Table (PLT) and Global Offset Table (GOT) are needed for this operation:
 - The PLT stores the symbols that need to be resolved by the dynamic linker.
 They are pointers to different entries in the GOT
 - When a function is first called, the dynamic linker performs a lookup in the shared library, and stores the address of the resolved function into the GOT
 - The PLT will then, jump to the stored address in the GOT and invoke the function.